splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 Splunk Observability Cloud automatically adds built-in-dashboards for each integration you use once it ingests 50,000 data points.
 Review these built-in dashboards when they are available.

 Splunk Observability Cloud also automatically adds the AutoDetect detectors that correspond to the integrations you are using.
-You can copy the auto-detect detectors and customize them.
+You can copy the AutoDetect detectors and customize them.

 See :ref:`dashboards` and :ref:`autodetect`.